kimbilaontoast/kimbilaontoast.github.io/_posts/2024-08-07-how-to-kill-houdini.md

 ---

-Hyper-positivity is an attitude where we don’t want to interact with anything that is bad; rather than opening up to the full spectrum of human experience, we tune out uncomfortable emotions.
+Hyper-positivity is an attitude where we don’t want to interact with anything that is bad - rather than opening up to the full spectrum of human experience, we tune out uncomfortable emotions.
 This most often occurs as a response to a culture of denial, where people are censored from voicing their true feelings.

 In Buddhism for example, it’s tempting to label all negativity as *upakkilesa*, impurities or defilements, that need to be instantly let go.
 We can do this.
 However, the Buddha encourages us to understand suffering; the pāli word is *pariññeyya* as it occurs in the *Dhammacakkappavattanasutta* (SN 56.11) for example, which means one should fully understand suffering from all angles.